foo-dogsquared/freebies-hunt-api/src/list.md

 https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&ved=2ahUKEwjR96iurJDhAhXSUd4KHQoLCZsQFjAAegQIAhAB&url=http%3A%2F%2Fcs166.stanford.edu%2F&usg=AOvVaw1vgw8PSknY14EqPnlbgezL

 ## Music Resources
+### Includes a bunch of resources that can aid you in studying music with free resources. | music-note |
 - [LMMS](https://lmms.io/) | **(Also comes with a community of musicians, too)** A digital audio workstation that lets you composes beats and music.
 - [teoria](https://www.teoria.com/) | A website that dedicates to list music theory resources and tutorials.
 - [Open Music Theory](http://openmusictheory.com/) | A open textbook on college-level music theories and lessons.